British guns

 13 pdr guns; -

-Salonika Army received another mountain battery (Bute Battery, Highland
+the British Salonika Army received another mountain battery (Bute Battery,

 Territorial Force Division, 7th and 8th Mounted Brigades (less Derbyshire

-43rd Siege Battery with two On September the 10th (Irish)
+one section of 43rd Siege Battery with two On September the

-of the British Salonika Army was reinforced again.
-During the winter general
+the artillery of the British Salonika Army was reinforced again.
+During the

-anti-aircraft guns were mounted on Thorneycroft lorries but at least in one
+of the anti-aircraft guns were mounted on Thorneycroft lorries but at least

 General Remarks: 13 pdr = 76.2mm A.A. guns 18 pdr = 84mm QF field guns 60 pdr. = 127mm QF heavy guns |